Test in production without watermarks.

 Pricing: Starts from $2999 per year.

 IronBarcode is one of the most powerful libraries for helping generate and recognize barcodes.
 It is also one of the fastest libraries in terms of barcode generation and recognition.
 This library is supported by various operating systems.
-It supports a wide variety of barcode formats and is easy to create We can change the image format to jpeg and others, and change the color, line height, width, barcode text, etc.
+It supports a wide variety of barcode formats and is easy to create.
+We can change the image format to JPEG and others, and change the color, line height, width, and barcode text.

 BarcodeLib.Barcode is also a powerful library that can help us generate and recognize barcodes with different image formats.
 We can use various image formats to read and create barcodes.
 BarcodeLib also provides options to change a barcode's appearance, such as height, width, barcode text, etc.

 IronBarcode packages provide better licensing and support than BarcodeLib.
-BarcodeLib is also more expensive, starting at $999 per year, while IronBarcode is clearly cheaper at the starting price of $749.
-Not only is IronBarcode more cost-effective, it also provides more features than BarcodeLib.
+BarcodeLib is also more expensive, starting at $999 per year, while IronBarcode is clearly cheaper with its starting price of $499.
+Not only is IronBarcode more cost-effective, but it also provides more features than BarcodeLib.
 Further, IronBarcode has the advantage of being faster than BarcodeLib.
 IronBarcode also has various properties which allow us to not only read barcodes from different image formats but also to read barcodes from PDF documents.
 It also allows us to add images inside the barcode or QR code, a feature that is not available in any other library.